 Can an Osteopath Help with Hip Pain?

 Yes absolutely but it depends on the injury and condition of your hip joint.
-An Osteopath will address the whole posture to get other areas moving more freely (typically knees, upper and lower back and other hip).
+Hip pain treatment an Osteopath will address the whole posture to get other areas moving more freely (typically knees, upper and lower back and your other hip).
 This will reduce pressure onto your hip by distributing the forces more evenly.
 Osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce pain.
+Cranial Osteopathy London techniques can be very useful for patients with knee pain as there are very useful for pelvic balancing.
 You will be advised on how best to self manage your tensions.
 Be given both muscular stretching and strengthening exercises.
 Lifestyle and basic nutrition and hydration advice to optimise healing times to support you back into activity.

 How Do I Know if my Hip Pain is Serious?